-The Scholarship Application period will open April 1st, 2020 and remain open until April 30th, 2020.
-Awards will be made for the 2020-2021 academic year; award amount will remain up to $7500 per academic year.
+The Scholarship Application period is currently is open April 1-May 1, 2023.
+Awards will be made for the 2023-2024 academic year and the amount will remain up to $7,500 per academic year.

 Wynn is committed to team members’ individual development, and is furthering its efforts through an employee scholarship program launched in 2018.
 This policy outlines the program administered through the Wynn Employee Foundation.

 - The Wynn Employee Foundation Scholarship Program accepts applications during the 2nd quarter of each year.
 Applications are open for a minimum of 14 days.

 - The Wynn Employee Foundation will award up to 10 scholarships to Wynn Las Vegas employees or dependents of employees and up to 5 scholarships to Encore Boston Harbor employees or dependents of employees.
 The number of scholarships awarded is subject to change at the discretion of the Wynn Employee Foundation Board of Directors.